JoelGeorge-Tech/fp-frontend-exercise/README.md

 ## Running test

-There are 20 tests across a single suite of tests.
+There are 20 tests across a two suites of tests.
 Tests can be run with the following command:
 `npm run test`